hcoohb/hass-yeelightbt/README.md

 > **Warning**
 > The bluetooth landscape in HA is currently evolving and at the moment there still seem to be some issues with Candela.
 > Current status:
+>
-> - For HA prior to 2022.7.0 => use relase v0.11.3
+> - For HA prior to 2022.7.0 => use release v0.11.3
-> - For HA 2022.7.0 => use relase v1.0.1 (Candela does not seem to work)
+> - For HA 2022.7.0 => use release v1.0.1 (Candela does not seem to work)
-> - For HA 2022.8.0+ => v1.1.0+ is compatible with and without the bluetooth integration
+> - For HA 2022.8.0+ => v1.1.0+ is compatible with and without the bluetooth integration (Candela is still WIP)

 # Home Assistant custom component for Yeelight Bedside lamp